ufs-community/ufs-mrweather-app/docs/UsersGuide/source/quickstart/overview.rst

 --------------------------

 .. todo::
    describe naming convention

-The Community Earth System Model (CESM) is a coupled climate model for simulating Earth's climate system.
+The mrweather app l (CESM) is a coupled climate model for simulating Earth's climate system.
 Composed of separate models simultaneously simulating the Earth's atmosphere, ocean, land, river run-off, land-ice, and sea-ice, plus one central coupler/moderator